gallardoS/BlockGrok/README.md

 ### Real-time Updates
 - The extension updates in real time without requiring a page reload.
+- The list of AI-generated accounts is periodically refreshed.

+## AI Accounts List
+The list of AI-generated accounts is stored in [`ai-accounts.json`](https://github.com/gallardoS/BlockGrok/blob/main/src/ai-accounts.json).
+The extension automatically loads and applies this list when filtering tweets.

 ## Installation
 1. Download or clone this repository.
 2. Open **Chrome** and go to `chrome://extensions/`.
 3. Enable **Developer mode** (toggle switch at the top-right).
 4. Click **Load unpacked** and select the `src` folder.
-5. The BlockGrok extension should now be visible in your Chrome extensions bar.
+5. The **muteAI** extension should now be visible in your Chrome extensions bar.

 ## Permissions
 - **Storage:** Saves user settings (whitelist, toggle state).